hidalgofdz/backend-101-course/docs/what-is-rest.md

 ## REST Definition

 REST is an acronym for **Representational State Transfer**.
-REST is an architectural style for building applications, mostly for the web.
-REST was proposed by _Roy Thomas Fielding_ in his doctoral thesis in the year 2000.
+REST refers to an architectural style for building applications, mostly for the web.
+It was proposed by _Roy Thomas Fielding_ in his doctoral thesis in the year 2000.
 Nevertheless, it did not become popular in the  industry until 2008/2009.

 It is important to mention that although most today backend applications follow some of the REST architectural characteristics, the majority of them do not conform to the architecture completely.

 Most, if not all, of the applications that are considered "REST" are web applications, but that doesn't mean that in order to use REST you need to use the HTTP protocol or the web.
 Actually, you can implement REST using any technology that conforms with the REST architectural characteristics.

 ## Why REST?

-When _the cloud_ started REST became really popular because most modern applications needed to comply with two things in order to take advantage of the cloud to the fullest.
+When _the cloud_ started, REST became really popular since most modern applications needed to comply with two things in order to take advantage of the cloud to the fullest.
 The first one is the necessity for *heterogeneous interoperability* and second one is the necessity of *scalability*.

 ### Heterogeneous interoperability